MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/inventory-how-count-inventory-with-documents.md

 3. Enter the counted item quantities on the recordings, as captured on print-outs, for example, and set it to **Finished**.
 4. Complete and post the physical inventory order.

-## To create a physical inventory order
+## <a name="to-create-a-physical-inventory-order" />To create a physical inventory order

 A physical inventory order is a complete document that consists of a physical inventory order header and some physical inventory order lines.
 The information on a physical inventory header describes how to take the physical inventory.
 The physical inventory order lines contain the information about the items and their locations.